ameysunu/-Developer-Circles-Community-Challenge/README.md

 ## What is React JS
-React is an open source web framework used for developing UI components and is maintained by Facebook and a community of individual developers and companies.
+React is an open-source web framework used for developing UI components and is maintained by Facebook and a community of individual developers and companies.

 ## Why React?
 A common question that users may ask themselves before learning React.
-Well React is easy, simple and really powerful when it comes to developing web frameworks.
+Well, React is easy, simple, and really powerful when it comes to developing web frameworks.
 We can see React taking over the entire Web Development in the long run.
-React is used to by more than 8000+ companies in their tech stacks including:
+React is used by more than 8000+ companies in their tech stacks including:

 * Airbnb
 * Netflix